Olivezq/olivezq.github.io/source/_posts/Daily-Rountine.md

 And this is basically my day.

 It is still not very productive, but I enjoy this kind of life.
-Especially when I run with my friends after-school, looking at the sunset, thinking nothing but just focus on running, it is always a pleasure.

 However, sometimes when I cannot function, unwilling to do anything, I just think in my own world without following my schedule.

-End.